-Transfer to competent authorities in third countries or to international bodies
+Transfer to competent authorities in third countries or to international bodies71

-- Member States shall provide that personal data [received from or made available by the competent authority of another Member State] are not [further] transferred to competent authorities of third countries or to international bodies except if such transfer is in compliance with this Framework Decision and, in particular, all the following requirements are met. - (a) The transfer is provided for by law. - (b) The transfer is necessary for the purpose the data concerned were transmitted or made available for or for the purpose of the prevention, investigation, detection or prosecution of criminal offences or the execution of criminal penalties or for the purpose of the prevention of threats to public security or to a person, [except where such considerations are overridden by the need to protect the interests or fundamental rights of the data subject]. - (c) The competent authority of another Member State that has transmitted or made available the data concerned to the competent authority that intends to further transfer them has given its prior consent to their further transfer. - (d) An adequate level of data protection is ensured in the third country or by the international body to which the data concerned shall be transferred.
+- Member States shall provide that personal data [received from or made available by the competent authority of another Member State]72 are not [further] transferred to competent authorities of third countries or to international bodies except if such transfer is in compliance with this Framework Decision and, in particular, all the following requirements are met. - (a) The transfer is provided for by law. - (b) The transfer is necessary for the purpose the data concerned were transmitted or made available for or for the purpose of the prevention, investigation, detection or prosecution of criminal offences or the execution of criminal penalties or for the purpose of the prevention of threats to public security or to a person, [except where such considerations are overridden by the need to protect the interests or fundamental rights of the data subject]73. - (c) The competent authority of another Member State that has transmitted or made available the data concerned to the competent authority that intends to further transfer them has given its prior consent to their further transfer. - (d) An adequate level of data protection is ensured in the third country or by the international body to which the data concerned shall be transferred.

-&lt;sup>63 Reservation by CH, DE, DK, IE, NO, SE and COM.
-Scrutiny reservation by AT, GR, IT and NL.
-NO thinks there is no competence for the EU to legislate on this matter for COMIX countries.
+71 Reservation by CH, DE, DK, IE, IS, NO, SE, SI, UK and COM.
+Scrutiny reservation by AT, GR, IT, MT, NL and SK.

-&lt;sup>64 The Presidency is of the opinion that the proposed DPFD regime for the exchange of data with third countries should apply to all, including purely domestic, data, should it be decided that scope of the Framework Decision is to encompass these data.
+72 The Presidency is of the opinion that the proposed DPFD regime for the exchange of data with third countries should apply to all, including purely domestic, data, should it be decided that scope of the Framework Decision is to encompass these data.
 It has therefore put these words between square brackets.
-The following delegations would prefer the scope of Article 15 to be restricted to data received from another Member State: CH, CZ, DE, DK, IE, NO, SE and UK.
+The following delegations would prefer the scope of Article 15 to be restricted to data received from another Member State: COM, CH, CZ, DK, IE, IS, NL, NO, SI and UK.
+DE and SE think this matter should not be dealt with in the Framework Decision at all.
+NO thinks there is no competence for the EU to legislate on this matter for COMIX countries in case of purely domestic data.

-&lt;sup>65 FR scrutiny reservation on the language between square brackets.
+73 AT, FR scrutiny reservation on the language between square brackets.